Schilo's Delicatessen

-Schilo's Delicatessen is a restaurant in San Antonio, Texas in the United States.
+Schilo's is a restaurant in San Antonio, Texas in the United States.
 It primarily serves German cuisine.

 Schilo's is the oldest restaurant in San Antonio.

 History

-Schilo's Delicatessen began as a bar in Beeville in 1914 until Fritz and Laura Schila moved it to San Antonio In 1917.
+Schilo's began as a bar in Beeville in 1914 until Fritz and Laura Schila moved it to San Antonio In 1917.
 They debuted with German cuisine.
-When Prohibition was introduced in 1920, Schilo's Delicatessen kept operating.
+When Prohibition was introduced in 1920, Schilo's kept operating.
 Its timely transition to a restaurant allowed the place to serve beer kegs.